monk-io/docs/_mkdocs/docs/guides/basic-app.md

 One of the most interesting facts about Monk is that we don't have to work from scratch when it comes to deploying 3rd party services such as Mongo and Nginx.
 We can simply take them off the shelf and focus on our app.

 You'll see in a second.
-We will use pre-made templates for Mongo and Nginx and simply include them in our system composition.
+We will use pre-made Kits for Mongo and Nginx and simply include them in our system composition.
 Which means this step... is not really a step after all 😎

 ## Composing the system

-Now it's time to compose our app's template with the third party services, and make another template out of that.
+Now it's time to compose our app's Kit with the third party services, and make another Kit out of that.
 This way, you will be able to run the same composition on any Monk cluster on any cloud.

 </br>

 <figure>
   <img src="/assets/system-full.png" />
-  <figcaption>Template architecture for the system we're building</figcaption>
+  <figcaption>Kit architecture for the system we're building</figcaption>
 </figure>

-If you were to publish your composed template, other people would also be able to run this same setup in seconds or compose it further with their own services.
+If you were to publish your composed Kit, other people would also be able to run this same setup in seconds or compose it further with their own services.
 That's what our [Publisher program](../publishers.md) is there for, by the way.

-### Creating a template of templates
+### Creating a Kit of Kits

 First, create a new manifest file called `system.yaml` and add the following contents: